Washington state man found guilty of trying to move river

 A jury in Mason County found William Cayo Sr. guilty on Wednesday of violating water pollution and shoreline management laws as well as conducting prohibited hydraulic activities when he changed a Tahuya River channel in February 2013, Attorney General Bob Ferguson said in a statement.

-"In dodging the proper environmental review and planning, Mr. Cayo did serious damage to the Tahuya River and put fish, wildlife, and his downstream neighbours at risk," Ferguson said.
+"In dodging the proper environmental review and planning, Mr. Cayo did serious damage to the Tahuya River and put fish, wildlife, and his downstream neighbors at risk," Ferguson said.

 Cayo was charged in Mason County District Court last October.